SoftSec-KAIST/SURI/README.md

 This process takes approximately 30–50 minutes per set of benchmark binaries.
 Thus, generating all combinations will take about 1.5 day.

-If all build processes are done, the benchmark binaries are built on XXX (FIXME).
+If all build processes are done, the benchmark binaries are built under `dataset/...` (FIXME).

 ### 3.2 Generate Ground Truth